 The trim doesn't change the count, only the internal capacity.
 After pushing 1000 and popping back down to 10, the internal array is still at least 1024 entries long (the next power of two past 1000) and most of it is wasted.
 TrimExcess reallocates to a tighter array, freeing the empty tail.
 Use it sparingly.
 It's a copy, not a free operation, and most short-lived stacks won't need it.

 The first call returns false.
 Because the method returned false, the action variable is set to default(string), which is null, but the code never reads it.
-That's the discipline: only touch the out value when the method returned true.
+The discipline: only touch the out value when the method returned true.
 The second call returns true because the stack now has one item, and action is set to "Added Book".

 The choice between Pop and TryPop is mostly a question of who's responsible for the empty case.
-If the contract of the surrounding code says "the stack is never empty when we get here," Pop is fine and an exception would correctly flag a violated assumption.
+If the contract of the surrounding code says "the stack is never empty when we get here," Pop is fine and an exception correctly flags a violated assumption.
 If the contract says "maybe the stack is empty, that's normal," TryPop is cleaner because it doesn't use control flow as exception flow.

-Cost: TryPop and TryPeek have the same O(1) cost as their throwing counterparts on the success path, and they're cheaper on the empty path because there's no exception machinery.
+TryPop and TryPeek have the same O(1) cost as their throwing counterparts on the success path, and they're cheaper on the empty path because there's no exception machinery.
 For loops that drain a stack down to zero, while (stack.TryPop(out var item)) is the idiomatic shape.

 Peek is the read-only sibling of Pop.
 It returns the top item without removing it.
 Same throwing behavior on an empty stack, same O(1) cost.